stephane-robin/CRISPRbuilder-TB/crisprbuilder_tb/doc/crisprbuilder_tb.md

       --change    collects data to update the file data/lineage.csv.
 Requires 0 as argument.
 See doc.
       --print     prints the file data/lineage.csv.
 Requires 0 as argument.
 See doc.

-### Executing crisprbuilder_tb with a SRA reference
+### Executing CRISPRbuilder_TB with a SRA reference

 You can run the package if you wish to find information regarding a specific SRA.
-From the directory containing the package, write in the command prompt:
+From your current directory, write in the command prompt:

-    python crisprbuilder_tb --collect {SRA_reference}
+    python -m crisprbuilder_tb --collect {SRA_reference}

+Please note the importance of "-m" to run crisprbuilder_tb as a package.
-This package uses version 3.6.4 of Python, which is why it is necessary to precise python3 in the command line, in case the default version on your computer is different.
+CRISPRbuilder_TB uses version 3 of Python, so make sure your system is set to Python 3 in your current directory before using the `python`instruction.
+The default version on your computer might be different.

-**Caution:** the instruction above won't work if you're already in the package crisprbuilder_tb.
+**Caution:** it is not recommanded to find the location of the package and go to the directory containing CRISPRbuilder_TB in order to execute it.
+If you are doing so, the instruction above won't work.

 **Exemple:** to find information about SRR8368696, write:

-    python crisprbuilder_tb --collect SRR8368696
+    python -m crisprbuilder_tb --collect SRR8368696

-### Executing crisprbuilder_tb with a list of SRA references
+### Executing CRISPRbuilder_TB with a list of SRA references

 To run the package with a list of SRA references, this list must be composed of one SRA reference per line in a txt format file.
 Then, if you wish to find information regarding a list of specific SRAs, stay in the directory containing the package and write in the command prompt:

-    python crisprbuilder_tb --list {path_to_the_file}
+    python -m crisprbuilder_tb --list {path_to_the_file}

 **Exemple:** to find information about the different SRAs included in the file **my_file.txt** from the **Documents** directory, write:

-    python crisprbuilder_tb --list /Documents/my_file.txt
+    python -m crisprbuilder_tb --list /Documents/my_file.txt

 ### Printing the database lineage.csv

 If you want to consult the **lineage.csv** database, stay in the directory containing the package and write in the command prompt:

-    python crisprbuilder_tb --print 0
+    python -m crisprbuilder_tb --print 0

 **Caution:** it is necessary to add the 0 after `--print`.